coalesce-lab/nsum-name-selection/README.md

 ## License

 The code is released under GNU GPLv2 license.
-See license.txt for further details.
+See `LICENSE` for further details.